-The Essential Guide to Mortgage Interest Deduction
+The Essential Guide To Mortgage Interest Deduction

 Approximately 63 percent of homeowners in the United States currently have a mortgage.
 Are you part of this group?
 Did you know you have some potential tax deductions available to you as a result?